This is a 180-credit undergraduate program at the end of which you will earn a Bachelor of Science in Environmental Sciences (ENSC).

 - Environmental geology

-For more information about the environmental sciences major, please visit Oregon State’s official General Catalog.
+To view the environmental sciences major requirements, please visit Oregon State’s official General Catalog.
 For additional information about the baccalaureate core, please visit our bacc core details page.

 Want to know how the ENSC degree compares to the online degrees in fisheries and wildlife sciences or natural resources?
 Check out this degree comparison.